Design Systems

 Shared Language

-Many great buildings were not built by a lone architect, but by a team.
-They all had to have a deep, shared knowledge of the design patterns that were capable of bringing these buildings to life.
-Digital products are the same, built by teams - how we communicate and share practises is crucial to success.
+Many great buildings weren’t built by a lone architect but by a team, all of whom shared a deep understanding of the design patterns that brought those buildings to life.
+Digital products are the same – built by teams.
+How we communicate and share practices is crucial to success.

-After you name them, you want to share them appropriately and have a system in place to continue to share them.
+After naming patterns, it’s crucial to share them appropriately and have a system in place to continue that sharing.

 Almost there - let’s talk the parameters of these systems!